Want to know the truth about search engine optimization?

-But no one tells you this.
+No one tells you this.
 At least the vast majority of bloggers and consultants don’t.

 Claiming that blogging will increase your traffic from search engines is like saying that jogging will get you into shape.
 While it’s certainly possible, it’s also dependent on a variety of factors.
 How often are you doing it?
 For how long?
 Are you even doing it right?

 And just like jogging, many are blogging with only the outcome in mind rather than doing it properly.

 Blogging for the sake of increasing search rankings is the primary reason why there’s so much uninspiring content polluting your news feed.

 Your first priority should be to create resourceful content that engages your audience.
 Getting found is simply a product of doing this well consistently.

 Ranking and getting found for specific keywords is a process that takes time.
 You shouldn’t expect that if you launch a blog tomorrow, or simply increase your efforts next week, that you’ll start ranking immediately.

 In fact, Google says that “crawling and indexing are processes which can take some time and which rely on many factors.”